drugis/addis-core/README.md

 Make sure you've run `make` in the src/main/webapp/resources directory first to generate the CSS.

-Make sure you have the bower components needen by running `bower install` from the root of the repository
+Make sure you have the bower components needed by running `bower update` from the root of the repository

 Running with PostgreSQL
 -----------------------